ZgtL15/python_practicework2/day2/day2.md

 So, euler72.py optimise speed at line 52

-how to optimise matmult.py? maybe later i can do it
+how to optimise matmult.py?
+See it in day3!